Utilitron/LlamaFFM/README.md

 Low-Level Control: Designed for building AI kernels and multi-agent frameworks where VRAM management and inference speed are critical.

-**Prerequisites:**

-JDK 22 or higher: Required for the finalized Foreign Function & Memory API.

-llama.cpp Shared Library: You must have the compiled .so (Linux), .dll (Windows), or .dylib (macOS) for your specific architecture.

 **Technical Stack**

 Runtime: JDK 22+ (Required for finalized FFM API)

 Native Engine: llama.cpp

+Shared Library: You must have the compiled .so (Linux), .dll (Windows), or .dylib (macOS) for your specific architecture.

 Validated Build: 8562 (Commit: c46758d28)